fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment6.md

 ## Logistics
 * Due: Thursday, November 20th AoE.
-* Submission instructions: submit the Linux self-assessment on D2L.
+* Submission instructions: make sure that the required code (assignment6.c) and document (assignment6.doc) is submitted to Canvas
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Assignment